 Some of the things that must be considered after an earthquake can be listed as follows:

-After the tremors of earthquake subside, the following precautions must be adopted and recovery activities must be carried out:
+After the tremors of the earthquake subside, the following precautions must be adopted, and recovery activities must be carried out:

-First of all, a person should check if he/she has suffered any injury.
-Only after checking himself/herself, others must be reached out and immediate first aid must be provided to the injured.
+After checking themself, others must be reached out, and immediate first aid must be provided to the injured.

-Proper shoes, long pant and long-sleeved clothing must be worn to prevent injury from fallen debris, broken glasses etc.
+b.
+Proper shoes, long pants, and long-sleeved clothing must be worn to prevent injury from fallen debris, broken glasses, etc.

-If a person is bleeding, a clean gauge if available or a clean cloth must be used for applying pressure on the wound.
+c.
+If a person is bleeding, a clean gauge, if available, or a clean cloth must be used to apply pressure on the wound.

-If a person is not breathing, immediate cardiopulmonary resuscitation i.e. CPR must be administered.
+d.
+If a person is not breathing, immediate cardiopulmonary resuscitation, i.e. CPR, must be administered.